scherfan/cmput301_asn1/README.md

 The email screen will allow you to select all or some tasks available in the main list or in the archive list and sending those tasks to an email client on the device for emailing.
 Clicking the tasks and then clicking the email button at the bottom of the screen will do this.
-As long as there is an email account on an email client on the device then the app will be able to find it(this was tested on the Eclispe android emulator and the default email client on the emulator).
+As long as there is an email account on an email client on the device then the app will be able to find it(this was tested on the Eclispe Android emulator and the default email client on the emulator).

 Style and code were adapted from various sources and their URLs have been referenced.
 Style involving the Android